Vintage 2022 – A View from the Vines

 Carillion Wines – Sounding the Bell for Mount View

-The view from Carillion Wines Ask most people about the New South Wales Hunter Valley, and they’ll think of the central tourist district of Pokolbin.
+Ask most people about the New South Wales Hunter Valley, and they’ll think of the central tourist district of Pokolbin.
 But travel just 15 minutes south via Oakey Creek Rd, and you’ll find Mount View.

 The short trip is well worth it, because Mount View is one of the most gorgeous parts of the Hunter Valley Region.
 It has breathtaking views and some really distinctive wineries producing exceptional wines.